-OSP Definition P.UPDATE Apple ensures that only an authenticated User can update their device's operating system to a newly released iOS.
+OSP Definition P.UPDATE Apple ensures that only an authenticated user can update their device's operating system to a newly released iOS.
 Apple also informs the Apple Pay and Apple Cash Issuers and PNOs of new applicable features of new releases.

-OSP Definition P.DYN_LINK Apple enables the enforcement of Dynamic Linking for e-Commerce payments using Apple Pay or Apple Cash cards, on device side and server side.
-This Organizational Security Policy guarantees that Apple preserves the following properties from design to feature release for Apple Pay and Apple Cash e-Commerce payments: (a) The payer is made aware of the amount of the payment transaction and of the payee. (b) The authentication code generated is specific to the amount of the payment transaction and the payee agreed to by the payer when initiating the transaction. (c) The authentication code accepted by the payment service provider corresponds to the original specific amount of the payment transaction and to the identity of the payee agreed to by the payer. (d) Any change to the amount or the payee results in the invalidation of the authentication code.
-P.WATCH The TOE allows the User to enable unlock with Apple Watch through a secure channel when an optional Apple Watch is paired with the device.
-When this feature is enabled, wrist detection is turned on, and Face ID detects the User is wearing a mask, the TOE can be unlocked by the paired Apple Watch if it is unlocked and on the wrist of the User.
+P.DYN_LINK Apple enables the enforcement of Dynamic Linking for e-Commerce payments using Apple Pay or Apple Cash cards, on device side and server side.
+This Organizational Security Policy guarantees that Apple preserves the following properties from design to feature release for Apple Pay and Apple Cash e-Commerce payments: (a) The payer is made aware of the amount of the payment transaction and of the payee; (b) The authentication code generated is specific to the amount of the payment transaction and the payee agreed to by the payer when initiating the transaction; (c) The authentication code accepted by the payment service provider corresponds to the original specific amount of the payment transaction and to the identity of the payee agreed to by the payer; (d) Any change to the amount or the payee results in the invalidation of the authentication code.